lisabeihypacheco/lisabeihypacheco.github.io/_pages/teaching.md

 I have over 6 years of experience in teaching Graduate, Undergraduate and Excecutive Economics courses, at PUC-Rio and at the LSE.

+I'm currently teaching PP404 Economics for Public Policy (MPP, LSE).

 Courses I've taught:

-- Economics for Public Policy (MPP, LSE)
 - Global Market Economics (EMPA and EMPP, LSE)
 - Empirical Methods for Public Policy (EMPA and EMPP, LSE)
 - The Economics of Industry (Economics MSc, LSE)